kiwenlau/hadoop-cluster-docker/README.md

 - installing hadoop costs 158.5MB
 - total size of ubuntu,openjdk and hadoop is 614.4MB

+Following picture shows the image architecture of my project.

 #####So, my hadoop image is near minimal size and it's hard to do more optimization

 ##3. steps to build a 3 nodes Hadoop cluster